South African cricket team in Australia in 1971–72 (proposed): Outcome

+The tour was replaced by a tour from a Rest of the World XI, which included Hylton Ackerman, Graeme Pollock and Peter Pollock.
+The Australian Cricket Board of Control chairman, Sir Donald Bradman, stated the invitation of players from South Africa was based on the precedent set from the replacement tour of England in 1970 after the proposed South African tour was cancelled.
+He also said that the next Australian tour of South Africa was scheduled for the 1975–76 season.

 As a result of the tour's cancellation, South Africa's exclusion from international cricket was formalised.
 South Africa would not tour Australia again until the 1992 Cricket World Cup, and would not make another full tour until 1993-94.